BekaValentine/labrys/docs/API.md

 ## /outbox

-The `outbox` endpoint acts similar to an ActivityPub outbox, in that it is both the place that an external user can pull content and also the place that the owner publish content to.
-This is also where the user puts messages to be pushed to other users.
+The `outbox` endpoint acts as the place that the owner publishes messages to send to other blades' inboxes.

+### GET /outbox : List OutboxMessage

+Gets all the messages currently in the outbox.
+If the user is the blade owner, it'll show all of the messages.
+If the user is not the blade owner, then it will show all the messages for the requesting blade.

+### POST /outbox : OutboxMessage -> ()

+Sends the message.

+Content: The message to send.

+### DELETE /outbox/<id> : OutboxMessageID -> ()

+Deletes the specified message.

+## /feed

+The feed is the list of broadcast-style messages.

-### GET /outbox : (Maybe MessageID, Maybe Nat) -> List MessageSummary
+### GET /feed : (Maybe FeedMessageID) -> List FeedMessage

-Params: optional(start_after), optional(count)
+Params: optional(last_seen)

 Returns the feed for the blade.

-#### Start After Param

-The id of the last message before the first message desired.
-That is to say, when arranged in order of publish datetime, the first message to be returned should be the message just before the designated message.
-When not provided, it's assumed that the user agent is requesting the most recent messages.
+If the `last_seen` query param is specified, only the messages with a later publish date will be returned.

-#### Count Param
+#### Last Seen Param

-The number of messages to return, defaulting to 10.
-The messages returned after the next oldest messages after the start message.
+The id of the most recent message that the requesting blade has seen.

-### POST /outbox : Message -> ()
+### POST /feed : FeedMessage -> ()

+Publishes a message.

 Content: The message to publish.

-If the message is a private message, it will be automatically forwarded to the recipient's inbox.
+### GET /feed/<id> : FeedMessage

+Gets a feed message.

+### DELETE /feed/<id> : FeedMessageID -> ()

+Deletes the message with the specified id.

 ## /subscriptions